Illinois Disaster Corps

 Due to the ever-changing nature of the disaster relief environment, members must be well-suited and willing to perform both in-person and digital-based service in support of various Red Cross disaster response operation needs.
 This includes willingness and availability to serve during weekdays and evening/overnight and/or weekend periods as needed.

-There are currently positions available at offices across the state of Illinois for the 2020-2021 service year, including Moline, Springfield, Peoria, Bloomington, Romeoville, Quincy, and Rockford (with limited opportunities still available in Chicago).
-These opportunities will be served as half-time positions: 900 hours (38 to 40 hours per week) for 5.5 months.
+There are currently positions available at offices across the state of Illinois for the 2021-2022 service year, including Chicago, Moline, Springfield, Peoria, Bloomington, Romeoville, Quincy, and Rockford.
+These opportunities will be served as full-time positions: 1700 hours (38 to 40 hours per week) for 11 months.

-Applications will be accepted on a rolling basis through March 31st, with terms of service starting in February; please apply now at http://bit.ly/3cFrlof
+Applications will be accepted on a rolling basis through October 30th.
+Please apply now at https://bit.ly/3030Tk9

 - Health coverage if not already covered under another healthcare plan; childcare assistance if eligible (subject to household income requirements).